have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 University of Cincinnati {{< line_break >}}
 2019 - 2024 {{< line_break >}}
-B.S. in Information Technology {{< line_break >}}
+Double Major in Information Technology & Cybersecurity {{< line_break >}}
-Concentration on cybersecurity & networking/systems

 ---

 ## Interests & Goals

-My top interest is definitely cybersecurity.
-Specifically pentesting.
-The problem is I am nowhere near qualified to work as a professional pentester.
-The plan I've come up with focuses on three categories:
+I'd say I am currently interested in the following areas:

+* System Administration
+	* Entra ID
+	* Intune
+	* Domain Controllers and Servers
+	* Google Admin
+	* Linux
-* Certifications
+* Networking & Infrastructure
-* Programming
+* Cloud Computing
-* CTF
+	* AWS

-#### Certifications

-I want to work my way up to eventually obtaining the OSCP.
-The plan is to get these certs in this order:

-* Security+
+	* Azure
-* Linux+
+* Virtualization
-* CYSA+
+	* ESXi
-* Pentest+
+	* Proxmox
+* Web Dev / Scripting
-* OSCP
+	* ReactJS

-#### Programming

-Think the most straightforward way of learning programming is to just program.
-Reading about programming can help, but it won't actually get me anywhere.
-Need to start with simple projects and then work my up to more complex projects.
-Also have to learn both low level languages and scripting languages.

-For Scripting:

 	* Python
-* Javascript/Node.js
-* Powershell
+	* Javascript
 	* Bash

-And for low level:

-* Assembly
+What I am not interested in:
-* C
+* Printers
+	* I hate these with an absolute passion and want nothing to do with them.
+Although I am open to making exceptions.
-* C++
+* Security

-I think learning C & Python first should be a good starting point.
-Especially C. I can kind of learn all the scripting languages together, but I think it's important to make sure I have a good understanding of C before branching off into other low level languages.
-The reason being a lot of other languages are written in C, and Assembly is I think a little too low level to start out with.

-#### CTF

-Once I've become decent at working my way through a Linux terminal and can program a bit I'll start competing in CTF's.
-Start going on [ctftime.org](https://ctftime.org) and work my up from easy to more challenging competitions.
-Also wouldn't hurt to practice with [hackthebox](https://hackthebox.com) and [tryhackme](https://tryhackme.com) as well.
+	* Obviously you need to aware of best security practices at all times, but I am not too interested in really specializing in cybersecurity.
+From what I can tell a lot of cybersecurity is just creating and implementing policies.
+It is also hyper competitive and can be the first department to be laid off if a company is struggling.
+I would rather have a role that is more focused on development and project creation, rather than playing detective all day, patching holes, and writing policies. {{< line_break >}}
+	There are obviously exceptions, but from what I can tell, most security jobs seem underwhelming and not too exciting to me.

 ---

 ## Books

-#### Recommended:
+Sometimes I like to take a break from staring at my glowing rectangles and instead stare at a bunch of dead tree:

 * *Sandworm*, Andy Greenberg
 * *Steve Jobs*, Walter Isaacson
-* *Elon Musk*, Ashlee Vance
+* *Elon Musk*, Walter Isaacson
 * *Ghost in the Wires*, Kevin Mitnick
 * *Countdown to Zero Day*, Kim Zetter
 * *The Cuckoo's Egg*, Clifford Stoll